helloman37/xtreamcodes/README.md

-# Simple IPTV Admin Panel (PHP 7.4)
+# Simple IPTV Admin Panel (PHP 7.4–8)
+(Keep in mind, player_api is screwed.
+The app I mention?
+Works.
+Will be released once finished.
+ENJOY!!!!)

 > ⚠️ Work in progress – not production-ready yet.
-Use as a base to build your own panel.
+Use this as a base to build your own panel.

-This project is a lightweight IPTV management panel written in **pure PHP 7.4** + **MySQL**, designed to manage streams you legally obtain (e.g. Pluto TV, etc.).
+This project is a lightweight IPTV management panel written in pure PHP 7.4 with MySQL, designed to manage streams you legally obtain (for example Pluto TV and other free OTT sources).

-Everything is plain PHP – no frameworks, no composer, easy to drop on a cheap shared host or XAMPP stack.
+Everything is plain PHP: no frameworks, no Composer, easy to drop on a cheap shared host, VPS, or a local XAMPP stack.

+With the Version 7 re-release, an Android TV / mobile app is also being built to work alongside this panel.
+The idea is that the panel does all the admin work (channels, categories, EPG, users, resellers) while the Android client consumes the data cleanly for end users.

 ---